aaronspring/cdo_lazy_vim/README.md

 CDO_lazy_vim README
 ===================

-If you are using vi/vim/gvim for scripting with cdo, you can sometimes hardly remember cdo commands or you are just too lazy to type out sellonlatbox all the time, this might be something for you.
+If you are using vi/vim/gvim for scripting with cdo, you can sometimes hardly remember cdo commands or you are just too lazy to type out "sellonlatbox" all the time, this might be something for you.

 Configuration instructions
 --------------------------
 For completion: <br>
+1. Copy dictionary file ".vim/dictionary/cdo.dic" to "~/.vim/dictionary" <br>
-1. Copy all desired dictionary files but definately including ".vim/dictionary/cdo.dic" to "~/.vim/dictionary" <br>
+2. Copy all desired variable dictionary files "*.dic" from this repositories ".vim/dictionary" to "~/.vim/dictionary" <br>
-2. Copy the file ".vim/ftdetect/cdo.vim" to "~/.vim/ftdetect" <br>
+3. Copy the file ".vim/ftdetect/cdo.vim" to "~/.vim/ftdetect" to name the dictionaries that should be associated with a certain filetype.
+Default: cdo.dic associated with *.sh <br>
-3. Add the following line to your .vimrc file "~/.vimrc" <br>
+4. Add the following lines to your .vimrc file "~/.vimrc" to include dictionaries for completions <br>
 ```
+set complete+=k
 set completeopt=longest,menuone
 ```

 Optional completion: <br>
-1. If you don't need some dictionaries, eg. those of some other model variables just comment those out in ".vim/ftdetect/cdo.vim" <br>
+1. If you wish some dictionaries, eg. those for other model variables just comment those in in".vim/ftdetect/cdo.vim" <br>
 2. If you want to use <Tab> for auto-completion like in your shell, add those lines to your .vimrc <br>
 ```
+" Use TAB to complete when typing words, else inserts TABs as usual.
+" Uses dictionary and source files to find matching words to complete.
+" "See help completion for source,
+" Note: usual completion is on <C-n> but more trouble to press all the time.
+" Never type the same word twice and maybe learn a new spellings!
+" Use the Linux dictionary when spelling is in doubt.
+" Window users can copy the file to their machine.
 function!
 Tab_Or_Complete()
   if col('.')>1 && strpart( getline('.'), col('.')-2, 3 ) =~ '^\w'
     return "\<C-N>"